• Skip to main content

 What If I Have Dental Insurance, Too?

 If your dental insurance covers orthodontic treatment, it should cover at least part of the cost of Invisalign.
-However, most people will be left needing to pay for at least part out of pocket.
+However, most people will be left needing to pay for some out of pocket.

 You can use both your dental insurance and your HSA to pay for your Invisalign treatment.
 Talk to your dentist or orthodontist about how they can help you maximize your benefits.